 A wide range of riding hats suitable for children and adults are available on site, and it is compulsory for all riders to wear one.
 Body protectors are compulsory for jumping lessons and for riders under 18-years-old and can be borrowed from the centre.

-Riders of all levels are catered to with an appropriate mix of tuition and riding out thus there is no previous experience necessary.
+Riders of all levels are catered for with an appropriate mix of tuition and riding out so there is no previous experience necessary.

 There are frequent opportunities to trot and canter for experienced riders as well as jumping in classes.